friedger/info_tokens/docs/how_to_buy/btc-alpha.md

-# Token Trade using BTC-Alpha
+# Using BTC-Alpha

-Here are the steps to follow in order to buy ThreeFold tokens using BTC-Alpha:
+Here are the steps to follow in order to buy and sell ThreeFold tokens using BTC-Alpha:
 - [Registration](#registration)
 - [Login](#login)
 - [Enable two-factor authentication](#2fa)